csebooks/artificial-intelligence/content.en/problem-solving/_index.md

 A second, slightly stronger condition called **consistency** (or sometimes **monotonicity**)is required only for applications of A∗ to graph search.9 A heuristic h(n) is consistent if, for every node n and every successor n′ of n generated by any action a, the estimated cost of reaching the goal from n is no greater than the step cost of getting to n′ plus the estimated cost of reaching the goal from n′:

-h(n) ≤ c(n, a, n ′) + h(n ′) .
+h(n) ≤ c(n, a, n′) + h(n′) .

 This is a form of the general **triangle inequality**, which stipulates that each side of a triangle cannot be longer than the sum of the other two sides.
-Here, the triangle is formed by n, n ′,and the goal G~n~ closest to n.
+Here, the triangle is formed by n, n′,and the goal G~n~ closest to n.
 For an admissible heuristic, the inequality makes perfect sense: if there were a route from n toG~n~via n′ that was cheaper than h(n), that would violate the property that h(n) is a lower bound on the cost to reach G~n~.

 It is fairly easy to show (Exercise 3.29) that every consistent heuristic is also admissible.
 Consistency is therefore a stricter requirement than admissibility, but one has to work quite hard to concoct heuristics that are admissible but not consistent.
 All the admissible heuristics we discuss in this chapter are also consistent.
 Consider, for example, hSLD .
-We know that the general triangle inequality is satisfied when each side is measured by the straight-line distance and that the straight-line distance between n and n′ is no greater than c(n, a, n ′).Hence, hSLD is a consistent heuristic.
+We know that the general triangle inequality is satisfied when each side is measured by the straight-line distance and that the straight-line distance between n and n′ is no greater than c(n, a, n′).Hence, hSLD is a consistent heuristic.

-**Optimality of A***
+**Optimality of A**

 As we mentioned earlier, A∗ has the following properties: _the tree-search version of_ A ∗ _is_ _optimal if_ h(n) _is admissible, while the graph-search version is optimal if_ h(n) _is consistent._
 We show the second of these two claims since it is more useful.
 The argument essentially mirrors the argument for the optimality of uniform-cost search, with g replaced by f—just as in the A∗ algorithm itself.

 The first step is to establish the following: _if_ h(n) _is consistent, then the values of_ f(n) _along any path are nondecreasing._ The proof follows directly from the definition of consistency.
-Suppose n ′ is a successor of n; then g(n′)= g(n) + c(n, a, n ′) for some action a, and we have
+Suppose n′ is a successor of n; then g(n′)= g(n) + c(n, a, n′) for some action a, and we have

-f(n ′) = g(n ′) + h(n ′) = g(n) + c(n, a, n ′) + h(n ′) ≥ g(n) + h(n) = f(n) .
+f(n′) = g(n′) + h(n′) = g(n) + c(n, a, n′) + h(n′) ≥ g(n) + h(n) = f(n) .

 The next step is to prove that _whenever_ A ∗ _selects a node_ n _for expansion, the optimal path_ _to that node has been found._ Were this not the case, there would have to be another frontier node n′ on the optimal path from the start node to n, by the graph separation property of

 9 With an admissible but inconsistent heuristic, A∗ requires some extra bookkeeping to ensure optimality.

 ![Alt text](figure-3.24a.png)

 ![Alt text](figure-3.24b.png)

 ![Alt text](figure-3.25.png)

-Figure 3.9; because f is nondecreasing along any path, n ′ would have lower f -cost than n and would have been selected first.
+Figure 3.9; because f is nondecreasing along any path, n′ would have lower f -cost than n and would have been selected first.

 From the two preceding observations, it follows that the sequence of nodes expanded by A∗ using GRAPH-SEARCH is in nondecreasing order of f(n).
 Hence, the first goal node selected for expansion must be an optimal solution because f is the true cost for goal nodes (which have h= 0) and all later goal nodes will be at least as expensive.